victorel-petrovich/new-spreadsheet-syntax/README.md

-# new-spreadsheet-syntax
-*A better spreadsheet addressing syntax*
+# A better spreadsheet addressing syntax

 Consider all these ideas in public domain.

-## Description:
+## Motivation

 Whoever invented the A1 or even R1C1 addressing syntax perhaps made it easy for getting started or trivial formulas, but hard for anything else.

-The main trouble with it is that it does not allow for indices that are mathematically directly computed.
-That is, arbitrary math integer expressions for indices.
+The main problem is that it does not allow for arbitrary math integer expressions for indices.
+This leads to the frequent need to use indirect specifications of index values, via INDEX, INDIRECT,ADDRESS, OFFSET... and formulas that are harder to understand, write and read.
+Another issue is that with A1 style, the syntax of  relative and absolute addressing is rather arbitrary, removed from the intent behind a particular formula.
+Consider " in this cell, I'm going to put  the previous 4 cells in same column, and repeat so for each row downward".
+In A1 notation, you instead specify the particular index of rows that currently happen to be previous 4.

+## Specification for column and row indices
 Drawing some inspiration from pyspread ( https://pyspread.gitlab.io/tutorial.html ) and my own musings on this:

 *Let both row and column indices be numerical, starting either from 1 or 0.*